The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/layton-ut-450-north-main-st.md

 latitudeLongitude = ["41.06564377","-111.972663"]
 +++

-**450 N Main St** was a Chuck E Cheese's opened in 2008 (day Unknown) with a {{< wiki-link "Studio C Beta" >}} and closed in June 2020
+**450 N Main St** was a Chuck E Cheese's opened in 2008 (day Unknown) with a [Studio C Beta] and closed in June 2020

 ## History

-Layton opened as a {{< wiki-link "CEC 2000's Remodel Program" >}} store and had little to no changes during it's lifespan.
+Layton opened as a [CEC 2000's Remodel Program] store and had little to no changes during it's lifespan.
 This store has little to no documentation, and few photos.
 After 2017 Layton and Salt Lake City were the only 2 Chuck E Cheese's in the state of Utah.
-Layton opened with {{< wiki-link "Skytubes" >}} but they were removed later on.
+Layton opened with [Skytubes] but they were removed later on.

 ## Stages